letto4135/sosholio/README.md

 > unofficial groups.
 > Groups should be able to be public as well to allow people from outside
 > of the users domain to see them.

+> Obvious emails that should have all public groups
+>   gmail.com, yahoo.com, outlook.com, hotmail.com, icloud.com